 intended to be somewhat supported on a best effort basis but

-Whether it should work better than that or not, however, it is still
+Still, whether it should work better than that or not, it is *also* a

 In summary: your use case was never fully supported and is now

-explicitly deprecated.
-ASDF is still at fault for not providing a
+fit the supported convention.
+ASDF is still at fault for not behaving

 PS: I don't currently intend to spend too many cycles on this